The Ultimate Patagonian Experience:

 - Spanning 16,800 sq km, the Hielo Continental Sur (Southern Ice Field) is the world's third biggest extension of continental ice after Greenland and Antarctica.

 - Michelle Bachelet Jeria was the President of Chile until 2010.
-She was South America´s second elected woman president.
+She was South America´s second elected woman president and was re-elected in 2014.

 - Chile has an unusual ribbon shape.
 It is 4300 km long and just 175 km wide (on average).